mstksg/inCode/copy/entries/mutable-intro.md

 [backprop-learn]: https://github.com/mstksg/backprop-learn
 [functional-models]: https://blog.jle.im/entries/series/+functional-models.html

-To properly use Artificial Neural Networks with Haskell, you need to do a lot of independent piecewise mutations to matrices and vectors.
+To properly train Artificial Neural Networks with Haskell, you need to do a lot of independent piecewise mutations to matrices and vectors.
 This becomes inefficient, quickly, because you have to do a lot of copying in the process for pure vectors and neural network weights.
 This problem also comes up for